COVID-19 Business Resources

 The Maryland Business Relief Wizard is a tool to help businesses navigate the various assistance programs available to them during the COVID-19 crisis.
 Answer a series of questions about your business and the tool will direct you to the programs you are eligible for based on your answers.

-Harford County Business Relief Grants Small businesses with 2 to 50 employees can apply for $7,500 grants toward social distancing expenses, PPE purchases, payroll and other operating costs.
+Harford County Small Business Relief Grants Small businesses with 2 to 50 employees can apply for $7,500 grants toward social distancing expenses, PPE purchases, payroll and other operating costs.
 Farmers with 10+ acres can apply for grants of $2,500.

 Resources through the Small Business Administration